Community Scholarships are available based on annual contributions.

 The BENNIE S. GOODEN, SR. SCHOLARSHIP is an award of $500.00 given to a freshman during the second semester, who has demonstrated financial need, academic excellence, strong leadership ability, community involvement, good moral character and preferably one who resides in an affordable housing development.
 Applicant must: (1) be interviewed by the Scholarship Committee; (2) have maintained a minimum grade point average (GPA) of 2.5; (3) hold membership in a community/college organization; and (4) have an official recommendation from either a counselor or a pastor who has some knowledge of the student's moral character.
 CLICK HERE TO APPLY.

-The BLAKE SCHOLARSHIP is awarded to INCOMING FRESHMEN ONLY and the requirements are as follows:
+The BLAKE SCHOLARS is awarded to INCOMING FRESHMEN ONLY and the requirements

 The applicant will be required to participate in an interview with Coahoma Community College’s Scholarship Committee.
 CLICK HERE TO APPLY.